oemof/tespy/doc/tutorial.rst

 	su.set_attr(pr1=0.99, pr2=0.99, ttd_u=2)
 	pu.set_attr(eta_s=0.8)

 Next step is the connetion parametrization: The pressure in the drum and the enthalpy of the wet steam reentering the drum need to be determined.
 For the enthalpy we can specify a reference of the circulating mass flow to the main cycle mass flow.
 The pressure is archieved through the given lower terminal temperature difference of the evaporator and its hot side outlet temperature.
-As we have specified a terminal temperature difference at the evaporators cold side inlet (:code:`ttd_l`), it might be necessary to state a starting value for the pressure, as we are near to the two-phase region.
+As we have specified a terminal temperature difference at the evaporator's cold side inlet (:code:`ttd_l`), it might be necessary to state a starting value for the pressure, as we are near to the two-phase region.
 On the hot side inlet of the superheater we definde the temperature, pressure and the fluid.
-Since the pressure between superheater and first compressor will be a result of the pressure losses in the superheater and we set the terminal temperature difference there, bad starting values will lead to a linear dependency, as a temperature and a pressure are set while the fluids state could be within the two phase region.
+Since the pressure between superheater and first compressor will be a result of the pressure losses in the superheater and we set the terminal temperature difference there, bad starting values will lead to a linear dependency, as a temperature and a pressure are set while the fluid's state could be within the two phase region.
 Thus, we set starting values for pressure and for enthalpy at this connection, to make sure the starting point is outside of the two phase region.
-At last we have to fully determine the state of the incoming fluid at the superheaters hot side.
+At last we have to fully determine the state of the incoming fluid at the superheater's hot side.

 .. code-block:: python